billhennessy/blog-chunky/content/post/2020/how-to-defeat-antifa.md

 images: ["/images/armor-of-god.jpg"]
 categories: ["Faith", "Politics"]
 tags: ["Antifa", "Rosary", "Social Kingship of Chirst"]
-draft: true
+draft: false
 ---

 I recently read [the account of a Marine Corps veteran who traveled to Portland, Oregon, seeking a job as a Portland police officer](https://www.americanpartisan.org/2020/09/antifa-reality-check/).
 Along with two other combat veterans trained in urban warfare, this Marine, with permission from the Portland Police Department, decided to witness the nightly siege of Portland by Antifa and BLM activists.

-His harrowing account reached this conclusion: don't go there.
+His harrowing account can be summed as: **don't go there**.

 Antifa is better trained than any enemy we've faced in Iraq or Afghanistan.
 Antifa's command and control structure is superior to those of the Portland Police, the US Marine Corps, or the NSA.
 Their tactics render our best-trained urban warfare experts impotent and affraid.

 In short, Antifa sent these three Marines running scared for 11 blocks.
 And the Marines came armed, locked, and loaded.
 The Marine's sobering conclusion: